matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-and add it to the response part of our Example Page via *downcased reference*
+and add it to the response part of the Example Page (`app/matestack/pages/example_app/example_page.rb`, remember?) via *downcased reference*

 ```ruby
 class ExamplePage < Page::Cell::Page